Error-Sensitive Proof-Labeling Schemes: Introduction

 From a higher perspective, our approach aims at closing the gap between local distributed computing and centralized computing in networks, by studying distributed error-detection mechanisms that perform locally, but generate individual outputs that are related to the global correctness of the system at hand.
-As such, it is worth mentioning other efforts in the same direction, including especially work in the context of centralized local computing, like, e.g.,~\cite{EvenMR14,GoosHLMS16,ParnasR07}.

-Distributed property testing and proof-labeling schemes are different forms of distributed decision mechanisms, which have been investigated under various models for distributed computing.
-We refer to \cite{FeuilloleyF16} for a recent survey on distributed decision.
+As such, it is worth mentioning other efforts in the same direction, including especially work in the context of centralized local computing, like, e.g.,~\cite{EvenMR18,GoosHLMS16,ParnasR07}.
+Finally, distributed property testing and proof-labeling schemes are different forms of distributed decision mechanisms (e.g., distributed interactive proofs~\cite{KolOS18,NaorPY20}), which have been investigated under various models for distributed computing.
+We refer to \cite{FeuilloleyF16} for a survey on distributed decision, and to \cite{Feuilloley21} for a more introductory text.